acmbpdc/coding-bootcamp-2022/docs/01-HTML-CSS/README.md

 ---
 ## **How to use DevTools**
->**Browser Developer Tools (DevTools)** is a menu option on your browser which can be used for inspection, debugging, or making minor changes in the code.
-> There is also a console which can be referred to for error outputs (if any).
+**Browser Developer Tools (DevTools)** is a menu option on your browser which can be used for inspection, debugging, or making minor changes in the code.There is also a console which can be referred to for error outputs (if any).

 Let's look at how to use it.